Who We Are

 Brian Bonci | Director of Finance and Operations

-Brian joined Asia Catalyst in October 2011.
+Brian joined Asia Catalyst in 2011.
 He received his BA in Political Science and Women's and Gender Studies from Pace University, where he was a Jeannette K. Watson Fellow.
 Brian previously worked on political campaigns and volunteered with LGBT and HIV/AIDS advocacy organizations in New York City and Cape Town, South Africa.
-He also advised international exchange students in Tunisia and taught English in Central America.
+He has also advised international exchange students in Tunisia and taught English in Central America.
+Brian is fluent in English and Spanish.

 Gisa Dang | China Program Director